Quantitative feasibility study of sequential neutron captures using intense lasers: Numerical results

 For all considered cases, the total number of generated \textsuperscript{199}Au nuclei is at best of the order of $10^{-6}$ per shot, or even less.
-Hence, we can conclude that rapid neutron captures cannot be experimentally detected, and this even under the unrealistically extreme conditions of cases A-F, which indeed seem out of reach even of future 10~PW laser systems.
-Considering that a minimum number of about $10^{4-5}$ of isotopes per shot is necessary for their detection, contemporary laser-driven neutron sources appear clearly unsuited to laboratory investigations of $(A+2)$ isotope generation or $r$-process nucleosynthesis, at least for the irradiation setups considered up to now.
-However, we will see in the following discussion that moderation of laser-driven neutrons, as already demonstrated experimentally~\cite{mirfayzi2020proof}, may open a route to generate detectable amounts of $(A+2)$ isotopes, provided that the driving PW-class lasers can operate at a high enough (100~Hz) repetition rate.
+Hence, we can conclude that sequential neutron captures cannot be experimentally detected, and this even under the unrealistically extreme conditions of cases A-F, which indeed seem out of reach even of future 10~PW laser systems.
+Considering that a minimum number of about $10^{4-5}$ of isotopes per shot is necessary for their detection, contemporary short-pulse laser-driven neutron sources appear clearly unsuited to laboratory investigations of $(A+2)$ isotope generation or $r$-process nucleosynthesis, at least for the irradiation setups considered up to now.
+However, we will see in the following discussion that thermalization of laser-driven neutrons to cryogenic temperatures, as already demonstrated experimentally~\cite{mirfayzi2020proof}, may generate detectable amounts of $(A+2)$ isotopes, provided that the driving PW-class lasers can operate at a high enough ($\sim 100\,\rm Hz$) repetition rate.
 Although not currently available, such a capability can be envisioned in the relatively near future~\cite{Sistrunk_CLEAO_2017, Hubner_Instruments_2019, Danson_HPLSE_2019}.